Abortion Fast Facts

 The ratio peaked at 364 per 1,000 in 1984 and has steadily declined since then.

-2014 is the most recent year for which the CDC has released statistics.
-The reporting areas are the District of Columbia; New York City; and all 50 states.
+2015 is the most recent year for which the CDC has released statistics.
+The reporting areas for 2015 data are from 49 of the requested 52 areas.

-91.5% of 2014 abortions were performed at the 13th week of gestation or earlier and 67% were performed at the eighth week or earlier.
-Among reporting areas that included medical (nonsurgical) abortion, 22.6% of all 2014 abortions were performed as early medical abortions.
+91.1% of 2015 abortions were performed at, or before, the 13th week of gestation and 65% were performed at the eighth week or earlier.
+Among reporting areas that included medical (nonsurgical) abortion, 24.6% of all 2015 abortions were performed as early medical abortions.